 1. Turn Off the Main Power Switch

-Switch off your main power switch before attempting to replace the breaker.
+The first step is to switch off your main power switch before attempting to replace the breaker.
 This will prevent any danger from arising during the process.

 2. Remove the Panel Cover